-At risk of stating the obvious, auditing your vendors and partners on their CCPA compliance efforts (and more broadly, their infosec and privacy posture) will go a long way towards avoiding PR nightmares and fines.
-You can use SaaS tools like the Tugboat platform to assess and track your vendors’ security and compliance stance, or if you prefer the ol’ fashioned low-tech way of tracking things in spreadsheets and Word docs, then you could email customers the following questions and track their responses in a spreadsheet:
+At risk of stating the obvious, auditing your vendors and partners on their CCPA compliance efforts (and more broadly, their InfoSec and privacy posture) will go a long way towards avoiding PR nightmares and fines.
+You can use SaaS tools like the Tugboat platform to assess and track your vendors’ security and compliance stance, or if you prefer the ole fashioned low-tech way of tracking things in spreadsheets and Word docs, then you could email customers the following questions and track their responses in a spreadsheet:

-4) Store and track all records of consent
+4) Store and Track All Records of Consent

-Well, under CCPA, Must-Do #1 is necessary because every child whose personal data you’ve collected must give you explicit permission to sell their data (why companies would collect children’s PII data is eyebrow-raising, not to mention vomit-inducing).
-Also, you must get a record of consent from the parents / guardians of children under the age of 13.
+Well, under CCPA, Must-Do #1 is necessary, because every child whose personal data you’ve collected must give you explicit permission to sell their data (why companies would collect children’s PII data is eyebrow-raising, not to mention vomit-inducing).
+Also, you must get a record of consent from the parents or guardians of children under the age of 13.

-And when it comes to adults’ data, you need to keep a record of all opt-out requests and you cannot invite people to opt back in for 12 months after they’ve opted out (here’s looking at you recruiting agencies).
-Definitely document each person’s opt-out and the date they requested the opt-out / opted out of your business’s services and or products.
-Note this is similar to the GDPR’s requirements.
+And when it comes to adults’ data, you need to keep a record of all opt-out requests and you can’t invite people to opt back in for 12 months after they’ve opted out (here’s looking at you recruiting agencies).
+Definitely document each person’s opt-out and the date they requested the opt-out or opted out of your business’s services and or products.

-5) Update your website to include the following
+5) Update Your Website to Include the Following…

-This are all easy no-brainers to implement on your end:
+These are all easy no-brainers to implement on your end: